-Analysis of Credit Score, Cards, and Debt: "This credit cards people have, broken down by credit score ranges, with color and size showing total debt."

-Key Observations:eople in the 651–750 range have the highest total debt, even though the don’t always have the most cards.
+To test this hypothesis, the team analyzed the dataframe from a variety of perspective.
+The first view from this research lens included an assessment of the relationship between credit score and the number of payment cards possessed by individual consumers.
+The above chart plots this data, displaying the number of credit cards individuals have, broken down by credit score ranges, with color and size showing total debt.This visualization resulted in several key observations.
+First, people in the 651–750 range have the highest total debt, even though the individuals in this credit score range don’t always have the most payment cards.
 One interesting outlier is a case with over $500,000 in debt.
 This suggests that higher debt doesn’t necessarily depend on having more cards but could be influenced by income, credit limits, or spending habits.
 That said, this chart provides compelling evidence that the number of payment cards is not a clear predictor of financial health or debt levels.
-Other factors, such as income and financial behavior, play a more significant role
+Other factors, such as income and financial behavior, play a more significant role.

+To continue this analysis, the team proceeded to assess the relationship of total debt levels and credit score ranges to test the assumption that higher debt levels equated to lower overall credit scores.